Tedward747/Cheat-Engine-Tables/Merge-Nymphs/README.md

 	  * Buffs Don't Get Removed When Used: Any time you activate a buff, it stays on your map
 	  * No Cost To Open Locked Chests/Golems/Event Chest: Should work for any camp item you click and it asks for coins, bricks or rubies to open
 	  * Merge N Gives N: Instead of merging 3 to get 1 or 5 to get 2, 3 gives 3, 5 gives 5, 32 gives 32 etc. Works for manually merging on map, and through Nymph book.
-	  * Healing Pheremones Ignore Dead Land: Healing Pheremones and Flower Beds don't try to heal any dead land (the tiles you need to merge to heal).
-If there are no healable tiles, the extra goes towards your points as if there were no dead land tiles.
   * Bypass Maintenance Mode: Disables the 'game is down for maintenance' message.
 Note when I made this the maintenance window ended before I could test it, so while it ought to work I have no idea what exactly will happen.
 Test at your own risk.